GuillaumeMougeot/biom3d/README.md

   }
 ```

-## :moneybag: Fundings and Acknowledgements
+## 💰 Fundings and Acknowledgements

 This project has been inspired by the following publication: "nnU-Net: a self-configuring method for deep learning-based biomedical image segmentation", Fabian Isensee et al, Nature Method, 2021.